11 Ways To Decorate With Dried Hydrangeas For Fall

 You can tuck the flower head into a table centerpiece vignette.

-They look great with white pumpkins, pine cones and my brass candle holders.
+They look great with white pumpkins, pine cones and brass candle holders.

 Or, fill a bowl inside a china cabinet…